Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Methodology

 The \model is built on the ``select-then-balance'' paradigm, as shown in Figure \ref{fig:framework}.
-The process consists of two consecutive stages, which are used to address the two core challenges in exogenous-augmented spatio-temporal forecasting mentioned above: (\romannumeral1) inconsistent variable effects and (\romannumeral2) unbalanced type effects.
+The process consists of two consecutive stages, which are used to address the two core challenges in exogenous-aware ST forecasting mentioned above: (\romannumeral1) inconsistent variable effects and (\romannumeral2) unbalanced type effects. \textit{Both stages are fully differentiable and backbone-agnostic: any modern ST encoder can be plugged in without architectural change.}

-\begin{itemize}[leftmargin=*] \item \textbf{Select stage} (\S\ref{sec:select}).
-A lightweight Latent-Space Gated Expert module projects heterogeneous exogenous variables into a condition latent manifold, and then activates a Mixture-of-Experts Selector to dynamically re-weight and re-compose the most meaningful signals.
-The output is two refined, exogenous-aware representations $\mathbf{X}^{p^{\prime}}$ and $\mathbf{X}^{f^{\prime}}$, one for each type.

-\item \textbf{Balance stage} (\S\ref{sec:balance}).
-A Siamese dual-branch architecture processes the two representations in parallel through the existing spatio-temporal backbones, and a Context-Aware Balancer adaptively balances their contributions based on instantaneous context.
-The final forecast $\hat{\mathbf{Y}}$ is produced by a read-out layer on top of the fused hidden state. \end{itemize}

-Both stages are fully differentiable and backbone-agnostic: any modern ST encoder can be plugged in without architectural change.